mponce0/covid19.analytics/README.md

 ### API Documentation
-Documentation of the functions avaialble in the package can be found at https://cran.r-project.org/web/packages/covid19.analytics/covid19.analytics.pdf
+Documentation of the functions available in the `covid19.analytrics` package can be found at https://cran.r-project.org/web/packages/covid19.analytics/covid19.analytics.pdf